-Housemates with little in common forge a sort-of friendship in Aussie talkfest “Burke and Wills."
-Pic reps a steady bow for duo Matthew Zeremes and Oliver Torr.
-Self-funded, largely improvised 16mm B&W item has been unsighted since 2003 and receives a lifeline at the Tribeca fest.
+Twentysomething housemates with little in common forge a sort-of friendship in Aussie talkfest “Burke and Wills.”
+An engaging if minor dramedy about male bonding and emotional crisis management, pic reps a steady bow for helming-writing-acting duo Matthew Zeremes and Oliver Torr, operating here under the moniker Cake.
+Self-funded, largely improvised 16mm B&W item has been unsighted since it was shot in 2003 and receives a lifeline at the Tribeca fest, where it world preemed April 27.
 Marketplace realities dictate a tough passage ahead.

 Title characters are named after the ill-prepared European explorers whose demise on a cross-continental trek in 1861 is taught to every Australian school student.
 Though not traveling much farther than the local cafe, this Burke and Wills share their namesakes’ maladroit handling of life’s challenges.

 Unemployed Wills (Zeremes) has outstayed his welcome with g.f.
 Eleanor (Elizabeth Richmond) and her fed-up mom.
 Newspaper classifieds lead him to Burke (Torr), a taciturn, slightly creepy type with a room to rent and little cheer to offer his talkative new tenant.

 In a series of deadpan blackout sketches highlighting thesps’ considerable improvisational skills, the duo inches closer over beer-assisted backyard conversations about cooking, proper masturbation etiquette in shared households and the importance of satisfactory toilet visits.
 To pic’s credit, both laughter and wry observations are produced from these detours into scatological humor.